ASD-Blueprint/desktop.gov.au/patterns/avd.md

 Users are provided access to RemoteApps or desktops based on group memberships permissions and business function.

 The Azure VM generation (version) can limit what operating system features are available such as UEFI (Unified Extensible Firmware Interface) support.
 Generation 2 is now available within Australian regions and should be used for Azure Virtual Desktops.
-The following Windows 10 features are supported with under [Trusted Launch](https://docs.microsoft.com/en-us/azure/virtual-machines/trusted-launch):
+The following Windows 10 features are supported with [Trusted Launch](https://docs.microsoft.com/en-us/azure/virtual-machines/trusted-launch):

 * Secure boot
 * vTPM